 2. The first bike might have been Chinese

 Year: 500 BC

 Inventor/Developer: Lu Ban

-Back in 2010 a Chinese historian produced a recreation of what, he believes, might have been invented 2500 years ago by a Chinese inventor Lu Ban.
-This is supposed to have been a large wooden device with complicated gears and pedals to make it move and was technically speaking a tricycle.
+Back in 2010, a Chinese historian produced a recreation of what he believes might have been developed 2500 years ago by a Chinese inventor Lu Ban.
+This is supposed to have been a large wooden device with complicated gears and pedals to make it move and was, technically speaking, a tricycle.